 How Are Truffles Found?

-Speaking of, there are several reasons why truffles from Italy and France command the top dollar.
+Speaking of, there are several reasons why truffles from Italy and France command a premium price.

-For starters, they require super-specific growing conditions.
-As in, truffles need seven to 10 years to grow underground and they prefer a Mediterranean climate.
+To begin with, they require particular growing conditions.
+As in, truffles need seven to 10 years to grow underground, and they prefer a Mediterranean climate.

 When Is Truffle Season?

 Here’s where things get a bit (more!) complicated: finding them once they’re ready for harvest.
 To detect a truffle’s distinct scent, trained dogs are used.
-Pigs were used previously but they tended to destroy the land and eat the precious ingredients.
-As such pigs were banned from truffle hunting in Italy in 1985.
+Pigs were previously used, but they tended to destroy the land and consume the precious ingredients.
+As such, pigs were banned from truffle hunting in Italy in 1985.

-Once they’re harvested, the countdown is on because truffles lose their complex aroma and flavor in seven to 10 days.
-And, since the most desired truffles come from Italy and France, if they’re being exported abroad, all that travel time means an even shorter shelf life.
+Once they’re harvested, the countdown begins because truffles lose their complex aroma and flavor within seven to 10 days.
+And, since the most sought-after truffles originate from Italy and France, when they’re exported abroad, all that travel time means an even shorter shelf life.

 Be Aware Of Fake Truffles

-If you aren’t eating fresh truffles you are likely eating a fake product, and we mean that in a least-snobbish way.
+If you aren’t eating fresh truffles, you are likely consuming a fake product —and we mean that in the least snobbish way.

-You see most of the truffle products sold on shelves and online, such as oils, butter, and salts are made with artificial truffle flavoring that’s been created to mimic its smell and taste.
-But it’s largely unsuccessful as the truffles’ real-deal smell and taste are incredibly layered.
+You see, most truffle products sold on shelves and online, such as oils, butter, and salts, are made with artificial truffle flavoring that has been created to mimic the smell and taste of the real thing.
+However, it’s largely unsuccessful, as the truffles’ authentic smell and taste are incredibly complex.

-To suss out real truffles in shelf-stable products, look at the label and shop a trusted vendor.
-Oftentimes products are made with a combo of “natural flavors” (meaning engineered) and real truffles.
+To identify real truffles in shelf-stable products, look at the label and shop with a trusted vendor.
+Oftentimes, products are made with a combo of “natural flavors” (meaning engineered) and real truffles.
 Retailers who carefully vet the quality of the products they sell, like Eataly—which also sells fresh truffles—can help ensure you’re getting the real thing.

 How To Cook With Truffles

-Chefs and foodies alike agree that the best way to enjoy the delicacies that are truffles are shaved fresh over simple dishes like scrambled eggs, risotto, with cream sauce atop a steak, or on fresh pasta with butter.
+Chefs and foodies alike agree that the best way to enjoy truffles is to shave fresh ones over simple dishes, such as scrambled eggs, risotto, or a steak with a cream sauce, or on fresh pasta with butter.

-Generally speaking, since the fungus has a particular flavor it’s better to let it shine and avoid ingredients and preparations that will overpower or mute its flavor.
+Generally speaking, since the fungus has a distinct flavor, it’s best to let it shine and avoid ingredients and preparations that would overpower or mask its taste.

-With all of this eye-opening info, consider yourself armed with enough truffle knowledge to help you confidently order it on the menu when it’s in season or choose a quality truffle-inspired product year-round.
+With all this eye-opening information, consider yourself armed with enough truffle knowledge to confidently order it on the menu when it’s in season or choose a quality truffle-inspired product year-round.

 Have Us Plan Your Italy Trip